Facebook’s ad revenue hit $2.27 billion this quarter, and investors are very happy.

 Facebook’s ad revenue is up 82 percent this quarter on a year-over-year basis.
 Meanwhile, the social network has hit 1.28 billion monthly active users, and 802 million daily active users.

-Additionally, Facebook chief financial office David Ebersman is stepping down from his role.
+Additionally, Facebook chief financial officer David Ebersman is stepping down from his role.

 Facebook’s Q1 amounts to one of the social networking company’s busiest quarters ever.
 The acquisition of WhatsApp — or rather, its hefty $19 billion price tag — caught the tech scene by surprise, and Facebook’s subsequent move to buy a virtual reality company, Oculus, was nearly too forward-thinking for even the most generous of analysts.